physiotherapy for neck pain in cheltenham

 Physiotherapy treatment for herniated disc can be very beneficial and can relieve symptoms.
 Treatment may include,

-Heat therapy, Ultrasound, Postural advice and exercises, Range of movement exercises, Stretching exercises, Strengthening exercises, Pilates, or Manual mobilization.
+Heat therapy, Ultrasound, Postural advice and exercises, Range of movement exercises, Stretching exercises, Strengthening exercises, Pilates, or Manual mobilization, short-term pain reduction in 2-4 weeks, noticeable improvement takes 6-12 weeks, but a full recovery usually takes 3-6 months.

 Why Choose Us